Compare Rates and Save on Life Insurance

 What Is a 30-Year Term Life Policy?

-A 30-year term life insurance policy is a type of term life insurance that provides temporary coverage for a period of 30 years.
+A 30-year term life insurance policy is a type of term life insurance that provides coverage for a period of 30 years.
 Unlike permanent life insurance, which can be expensive, term life insurance is significantly more affordable.
 With a 30-year term life insurance policy, your beneficiaries will receive the death benefit if you pass away while the policy is still in effect, as long as you have not missed any premium payments.

 While a 30-year term life insurance policy is the longest term option available, if you require coverage for a more extended period, permanent life insurance may be a better choice.